 Mercedes-Benz Intelligent Drive

-The Steering Pilot actively assists the driver in keeping the vehicle in the middle of the lane when driving on straight roads or in slight bends.
+Active Steering Assist actively assists the driver in keeping the vehicle in the centre of the lane when driving on straight roads or in slight bends.

 The system uses the lane markings for orientation up to a speed of 210 km/h.
 Up to 130 km/h, it also uses the vehicles driving ahead for orientation.
 This means that lateral guidance of the vehicle is also possible when the lines on the road are unclear or not visible, e.g. in roadworks or on multi-lane roads.